Tuesday, November 24, 2009

 The precipitous drop in property prices and rise in unemployment

-(see Exhibit 5 for unemployment data from Calculated Risk)
+(see Exhibit 5 for unemployment data from Calculated Risk) are not going to lead to any inflation.

 The implied expectations of inflation in long term treasury bond funds reflect constant expectations (see Exhibit 6, Young 2009).